ufal/npfl101/projects/2019-2000-winter/en-de-sports-translation/readme.md

 * Marian documentation for sentence piece: https://github.com/marian-nmt/marian-examples/tree/master/training-basics-sentencepiece

 # Working questions
+- BPE to complicated -> run it again and request cpu and memory power
+- optimize BPE (get_vocab.py , learn_bpe -> --dict-input)
-- Implement the marian sentence splitter
+- Implement the marian sentence splitter (waiting for answer of metacenter)
 - marian-decode on every model and generate BLEU score
 - use the highest score model on test set and report that number

+- can I also verify the translation with google translate?